 The North of Ireland Family History Society (NIFHS) runs courses on a variety of topics for Members and the public.
 The courses are presented in the Honneyman Room of the Society’s Research Centre in Newtownabbey but can also be presented elsewhere.
 A programme of courses has been prepared and is listed below.
 They are organised by the Society’s Education & Development Officer, who should be contacted on Education@NIFHS.org if you have any queries about the courses.

-The courses for Autumn 2017 with their start dates
+The courses for Autumn 2019 with their start dates and times:

-The fee for each course is £7 for 1 session, £12 for 2 sessions and £15 for 3 sessions; each session lasts 2 hours.
+Unless otherwise stated, the fee for each course is £8 for 1 session, £14 for 2 sessions and £18 for 3 sessions; each session lasts 2 hours.